 Main symptoms of AIDS

-The main symptoms of AIDS only manifest themselves if the person does not take any treatment against the virus.
-These symptoms can arise about 8 to 10 years after being infected with HIV or in certain situations where the immune system is weak.
-These symptoms can be:
+The main symptoms of AIDS only appear if the person doesn’t get any treatment against the HIV virus.
+They can occur about 8 to 10 years after first being infected with HIV.
+These symptoms can include:

 - Persistent fever;